ThomasChan/farahey/README.md

 This method takes some event and maps its location to your coordinate space, using that value as the magnetization origin.

+#### Filtering Elements (0.2+)

+You can provide a `filter` function which, when passed the id of some element, should return true if the element may move, or false if it may not:

+	filter:function(id) {
+		return myElementMap[id] == null;
+	}

+This shows a simple implementation in which elements that may not move are stored via their ids in a hash.

 #### Constraining Movement

 You can provide a `constrain` function to control the movement of your elements.
 The method signature is: